The Secret to Vintage Jeans

 Materials: Cotton, Textiles, Clothing

-On December 31, the doors will close on North Carolina’s White Oak plant—the first, and now last, big textile mill in the U.S. to make true, vintage-style denim.
+On December 31, 2017, the doors closed on North Carolina’s White Oak plant—the first, and now last, big textile mill in the U.S. to make true, vintage-style denim.
 Our correspondent tracks down the secret to classic jeans, and their unexpected future.

 By BRIAN HOWE